Evocargo/Lidar-Annotation-is-All-You-Need/README.md

 *Lidar-based road ground truth for three setups placed from top to bottom: Waymo Open Dataset (five proprietary lidar sensors), KITTI-360 (Velodyne HDL-64E lidar), Proprietary dataset (two Robosense RS-Helios lidars).*

-You can download filtered Waymo dataset (Waymo with intersection in the paper) from [the link](https://drive.google.com/file/d/1TAtAqf6xSmsp_IMqfKHTg4kchacuPXuk/view?usp=sharing).
+You can download the filtered Waymo dataset (Waymo with intersection in the paper) from [the link](https://drive.google.com/file/d/1TAtAqf6xSmsp_IMqfKHTg4kchacuPXuk/view?usp=sharing).

-Or filter dataset using our script:
+Or filter the full dataset using our script:

-Download training and validation folders of [waymo-open-dataset](https://github.com/waymo-research/waymo-open-dataset) (we used [1.4.0 version](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_4_0/individual_files?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&prefix=&forceOnObjectsSortingFiltering=false)).
-2d segmentation ground truth and point cloud segmentation ground truth are made separately and not for all images.
+Download the training and validation folders of [waymo-open-dataset](https://github.com/waymo-research/waymo-open-dataset) (we used the [1.4.0 version](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_4_0/individual_files?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&prefix=&forceOnObjectsSortingFiltering=false)).
+2D segmentation ground truth and point cloud segmentation ground truth are made separately and not for all images.
 For the paper, we created a dataset from all images, for which annotations are intersected.
-To filter and save the dataset use these commands:
+To filter and save the dataset, use these commands:

 ```shell
 pip install -r lib/waymo_process/requirments.txt